UW’s Ben Burr-Kirven ready to prove he belongs in Seahawks’ rich linebacking corps

 That means the road to playing time for Burr-Kirven, at least initially, will be a difficult one.
 Just as when he came out of high school in Menlo Park, Calif., as a lightly regarded three-star recruit, only to eventually beat out the more celebrated Azeem Victor as the Huskies’ starting middle linebacker, Burr-Kirven finds himself fighting to make himself stand out.

 “It just comes from being willing to come in there to compete and doing everything they ask,’’ he said.
 “A lot of that is going to start with special teams for me.
 I know that I’m a guy that is hopefully going to be a core special teamer for them and go down and do the dirty work, cover kicks, block, all that kind of stuff.
-I think that’s where it starts, and hopefully earn the trust, and then get a chbarance to show what I can do on defense, too.”
+I think that’s where it starts, and hopefully earn the trust, and then get a chance to show what I can do on defense, too.”

-If that sounds familiar, it’s the same route that Burr-Kirven took with the Huskies – and then remained on the punt and punt return units even after he forced his way into the starting job.
+If that sounds familiar, it’s the same route that Burr-Kirven took with the Huskies — and remained on the punt and punt return units even after he forced his way into the starting job.

 “I think that special teams give you an opportunity to show what kind of player you are and the sacrifice you’re willing to make for the team,” Burr-Kirven said.

 That’s music to the ears of Carroll and GM John Schneider, who made many picks in this draft with an eye toward beefing up their special teams.
-In Burr-Kirven, they see even more: An instinctual tackler who conjured up a very fond memory for Carroll.
+In Burr-Kirven, they see even more: An instinctual tackler who conjured up a fond memory for Carroll.

 “He reminded me so much of Lofa Tatupu,’’ Carroll said.
 “Lofa had this extraordinary knack for finding the football in unique ways.
 The way he fit in the running game, he was amazing.
 This is the way Ben plays.”

 Here’s a prediction: The day will come when Burr-Kirven is a vital part of Seattle’s linebacking corps.
-He has a sixth sense that you simply can’t coach – “the unique quality of avoiding blocks to get to the ball,” in the words of Tyler Ramsey, the Seahawks area scout.
+He has a sixth sense that you simply can’t coach — “the unique quality of avoiding blocks to get to the ball,” in the words of Tyler Ramsey, the Seahawks’ area scout.

 The Seahawks, the team that made Russell Wilson their cornerstone player, won’t let his size deter them from playing Burr-Kirven.
 Eventually, his skills will reveal themselves.